Sherlock Holmes, Energy Detective (part 1)

 Strange bumps in the night (and weekends)

-Laptop computer Holmes flipped open his laptop and inserted the thumb drive.
+Holmes flipped open his laptop and inserted the thumb drive.
 "Hmm, just as I expected.
 This contains a year of electricity use, in 15 minute increments.
 Undoubtedly obtained from their utility, I recognize the format.
 But as stated in the letter, all identifying information has been removed."

 I glanced over Holmes' shoulder at the screen.
 "There must be thousands of numbers here.
 What can you possibly pick out in that haystack?"